Skip to Content

 With all of our lives upended by the global COVID-19 pandemic, many people that delayed planning their estate are rushing to make long-overdue decisions about the future of their assets.
 Estate planning is absolutely necessary for everyone, no matter what age, to ensure you have total control over how your assets will be handled in the event of your death or incapacitation.
 Operating out of fear and anxiety over how the upcoming months will progress, some individuals are choosing to go the route of DIY estate planning.
 But they should be careful not to make an estate planning mistake.

 Check out the list below of common DIY estate planning mistakes to avoid.
 You will discover that although DIY estate planning may be more cost-effective at first, it ultimately leaves you far too vulnerable to detrimental, costly errors that cannot be easily rectified.
 Why take the chance of destroying your legacy?
 The only way to ensure you have an estate plan that is complete, accurate, and legally binding is to hire an experienced estate lawyer.
-Contact the estate attorneys from Huber Law Group, one of the Sacramento area’s leading authorities on estate planning.
+Contact the estate attorneys from Huber Fox, P.C., one of the Sacramento area’s leading authorities on estate planning.

 Avoid These Do It Yourself (DIY) Mistakes When Estate Planning